 Hotspots will become “light hotspots” via software updates rolled out by the hotspot manufacturer (like us) over the Internet.
 The change to a light hotspot would dispel the concern of relaying and syncing, as well as the SD card issues.
 The only thing that needs to be concerned is the connection between hotspots and the Internet.

 Moreover, since hotspots will use far fewer resources, in time cheaper hotspots will be produced and appear on the market.
-This may result in lower-cost miners down the road, but there’s still some time before it happens.
+This may result in lower-cost hotspots down the road, but there’s still some time before it happens.